Support for Configuration Manager current branch versions

 - For versions 1710 and later, all support ends after the 18-month lifecycle for a current branch version has expired.

-- For versions prior to 1710, support ends after the 12-month lifecycle expires.
+- For versions 1706 and earlier, support ends after the 12-month lifecycle expires.

 Update your Configuration Manager environment to the latest version before support for your current version expires.